tigoCaval/recommendation-algorithm/README.md

 # Recommendation algorithm
 Collaborative filtering recommendation system
 - Ranking algorithm using likes / dislikes or star-based rating
-- This package can be used in any PHP/composer application or with any framework.
+- This package can be used in any PHP application or with any framework.
 - Download package: ```composer require tigo/recommendation```

  ### Getting started